Center for School and District Partnership (CSDP)

 Who Should Attend

 K–12 school and district-based instructional leadership teams, with attention to leaders who are changed with instructional improvement and have decision-making authority and locus of control to implement learning from the Institute.
-Educators can participate as a member of the school and/or district team if they are key teacher leaders who are either responsible for leading their teams in CPT and/or PLC time OR who are members of their school's ILT.
+Educators can participate as a member of the school and/or district team if they are key teacher leaders who are either responsible for leading their teams in CPT and/or PLC time or who are members of their school's ILT.
 Teams should be between 3–10 people and represent a diverse set of perspectives, experiences, roles, and identities.